nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

  * Use the <a href="https://digital.nhs.uk/forms/combined-endpoint-and-service-registration-request" target="_blank">Combined endpoint and service registration request form</a> for this

 ### Configure your environment to connect to SSP:

-    Install the cert you have been given to local cert store and bind you your site e.g. – xxx.thirdparty.nhs.uk etc
+1. Install the cert you have been given to local cert store and bind you your site e.g. – *xxx.thirdparty.nhs.uk* etc

-    Configure your firewall to make outbound connections to: https://proxy.int.spine2.ncrs.nhs.uk/[provider service root url]/[fhir request]
+2. Configure your firewall to make outbound connections to: *https://proxy.int.spine2.ncrs.nhs.uk/[provider service root url]/[fhir request]*

-     (see https://digital.nhs.uk/services/path-to-live-environments/integration-environment#messaging-urls) for more information
+ * See <a href="https://digital.nhs.uk/services/path-to-live-environments/integration-environment#messaging-urls" targe"_blank">here</a> for more information

-    Configure your firewall to receive connection inbound from msg-out.int.spine2.ncrs.nhs.uk
+3. Configure your firewall to receive connection inbound from msg-out.int.spine2.ncrs.nhs.uk

-    (See here for more information: https://digital.nhs.uk/services/path-to-live-environments/integration-environment#outbound-network-address-translation-nat-addresses
+ * See <a href="https://digital.nhs.uk/services/path-to-live-environments/integration-environment#outbound-network-address-translation-nat-addresses" target="_blank">here</a> for more information

-    Root CA and Sub ca installed in cert store and added to bindings for local site in SSL/TLS  - as described here: https://digital.nhs.uk/services/path-to-live-environments/integration-environment#rootca-and-subca-certificates
+4. Root CA and Sub CA installed in cert store and added to bindings for local site in SSL/TLS
+ * as described <a href="https://digital.nhs.uk/services/path-to-live-environments/integration-environment#rootca-and-subca-certificates" target="_blank">here</a>

-    Note, contrary to the information in that link, PLEASE ENSURE YOU PUT BOTH CERTIFICATES IN (SHA1 + SHA2)!!
+ * Note: contrary to the information in that link, PLEASE ENSURE YOU PUT BOTH CERTIFICATES IN (SHA1 + SHA2)!!

     (See documentation for more information: https://digital.nhs.uk/services/path-to-live-environments/integration-environment)